 About Me

-I am a Material Science Ph.D. candidate at the University of Michigan, Ann Arbor advised by Dr. Robert Hovden .
-My PhD research primarily focuses on material discovery through image processing, data analysis, and 3D reconstruction of nano- and atomic-scale images collected by electron microscopes.
-During the course of my Ph.D.
-I focused on solving inverse problems that arise in electron microscopy by using concepts from signal processing and deep learning.
-My current area is strongly focused on computational aspects of this field, including algorithm development/optimization, large scale implementation via cluster computing, and scientific software development.
+I am a Data Scientist at the Chan Zuckerberg Imaging Institute .
+Previously, I earned my Ph.D. in Material Sciences at the University of Michigan, Ann Arbor advised by Dr. Robert Hovden .
+My Ph.D. research primarily focused on material discovery through image processing, data analysis, and 3D reconstruction of nano- and atomic-scale images collected by electron microscopes.
+Throughout my Ph.D., I tackled inverse problems in electron microscopy by leveraging concepts from signal processing and deep learning.
+My current work emphasizes the computational aspects of the field, including algorithm development and optimization, large-scale implementation via cluster computing, and scientific software development.

-My interests and skillset covers the spectrum from machine learning to applying mathematical optimization methods for solving computer vision problems.
-Within the field of computer vision, I am particularly interested in three areas of research: (1) large-scale data-analytics while using high performance computing (2) computational imaging (image processing) and (3) deep learning for classification or segmentation.
-For my research I developed novel algorithms and implemented / accelerated existing ones into scalable, parallel computing solutions on hardware which includes supercomputers and GPUs.
+My expertise spans from machine learning to applying mathematical optimization methods for solving computer vision problems.
+Within computer vision, I am particularly interested in three key research areas: (1) large-scale data analytics using high-performance computing, (2) computational imaging (image processing), and (3) deep learning for classification and segmentation.
+For my research, I have developed novel algorithms and implemented and accelerated existing ones into scalable, parallel computing solutions on hardware, including supercomputers and GPUs.

 Selected Publications